Chen Qiufan

 Chen Qiufan (陈楸帆; born 1981), also known as Stanley Chan, is a Chinese science fiction writer, columnist, and scriptwriter.
-His first novel was The Waste Tide (2013), which "combines realism with allegory to present the hybridity of humans and machines".
+His first novel was Waste Tide (2013), which "combines realism with allegory to present the hybridity of humans and machines".

 Chen Qiufan's short fiction works have won three Galaxy Awards for Chinese Science Fiction and twelve Nebula Awards for Science Fiction and Fantasy in Chinese.
 "The Fish of Lijiang" received the Best Short Form Award for the 2012 Science Fiction & Fantasy Translation Awards.
 His stories have been published in Fantasy & Science Fiction, MIT Technology Review, Clarkesworld Magazine, Year's Best SF, Interzone, and Lightspeed, as well as influential Chinese science fiction magazine Science Fiction World.
 His works have been translated into German, French, Finnish, Korean, Czech, Italian, Japanese and Polish and other languages.

 Early life

 Chen was born in Shantou, Guangdong, China in 1981.

 He graduated from Peking University in 2004 with dual bachelor's degrees in literature and fine arts, and pursued graduate studies in the Integrated Marketing Communications (IMC) program of Hong Kong University and Tsinghua University.
 He later worked for Baidu and Google China.
 In 2017, Chen quit his job to write full-time.